eosasia/eos-desktop/README.md

 Every operating system needs a GUI!
 EOS Desktop is a Angular/Electron based Desktop GUI designed to allow users to enter a fully integrated EOS Network environment.
 All the best EOS and crypto-currency websites in only place.
 Users can easily access EOS Network based Dapps from the EOS Desktop.
 Additionally, in the future, EOS Desktop will be have its own native applications.
-EOS Desktop currently has a basic web-browser (no tracking) and ability to host any web Dapp.
+EOS Desktop currently has a basic web-browser (no tracking or history) and ability to host any web Dapp.

 ![alt text](./eosdesktop-screenshot.png)